|Friends Lynne and Mick confirmed this is a juvenile Bateleur.|

 I added, “I had the same dream!
 We were in the process of buying a house!”

-We won’t bore you with all the details but the irony is clear…we both had similar dreams.
+We won’t bore you with all the details, but the irony is apparent.
+We both had similar dreams.
 Nor will we get too analytical as to why we had these dreams.
-It’s fairly obvious.
+It’s pretty obvious.
 We both have no interest or desire to ever “settle down” if we can help it.

-Perhaps, in reality, it may be somewhat of a fear which precipitated this topic in our dreams.
-We know someday we’ll have to stop traveling due to advanced age and health and, in itself that eventuality is a nightmare.
+In reality, it may be somewhat of a fear that precipitated this topic in our dreams.
+We know someday we’ll have to stop traveling due to advanced age and health, and, in itself, that eventuality is a nightmare.

-Gee…who looks forward to old age and poor health and why should any of us have to accept this as our own eventuality?
+Gee…who looks forward to old age and poor health, and why should any of us have to accept this as our eventuality?
 We’ve met people on cruises, well into their 90’s, with good health who continue to travel the world.

 |Hippos across the lake at the Sunset Dam.|

-Wouldn’t our eventual demise best come uneventfully during sleep when our bodies and minds are simply done with this life as we know it?
+Wouldn’t our eventual demise best come uneventfully during sleep when our bodies and minds are made with this life as we know it?
 Unfortunately, that’s not always the case.

 Anyway, back to the irony of our mutual dreams.
-Did we both have these dreams based on something we discussed, read or thought about yesterday?
-Most likely that’s the case.
-It’s not unusual for us to discuss how we never want to settle down if we can help it.
+Did we both have these dreams based on something we discussed, read, or thought about yesterday?
+Most likely, that’s the case.
+It’s not unusual for us to discuss how we never want to settle down to help it.

 |The closest living relatives of hippos are porpoises and whales.|

 Why you may ask, are we so adamantly opposed to settling down?
 Based on our exceptional relationship, couldn’t we still be happy?
-But, in the same vein, many of you are happy being settled, finding great comfort and joy in doing so.
+But, in the same vein, many of you are so glad to be settled, finding great comfort and joy in doing so.
 It’s simply a matter of what appeals to each individual, each couple.

 For us, the biggest irony of all is that we both thrive in the uncertainty of a nomadic lifestyle.
 Each new continent, country, village, and town presents us with an opportunity to embrace new surroundings, new cultures, and new ways of life.

-Are we antsy being in this same house, in this same place, Marloth Park, for a full year?
-The answer is clear and consistent between us…it’s a long time to stay in one place, especially for us.
-Going forward, we’ll never stay anywhere for so long, unless required by a medical condition.
+Are we antsy being in this same house, in this same place, Marloth Park, for an entire year?
+The answer is clear and consistent between us.
+It’s a long time to stay in one place, especially for us.
+In the future, we’ll never stay anywhere for so long unless required by a medical condition.

-We’d definitely be ready for a change if it weren’t for the wildlife and our many wonderful friends.
-But, these two vital factors of living in Marloth Park has allayed any possible boredom or disinterest.
+We’d be ready for a change if it weren’t for the wildlife and our many beautiful friends.
+But, these two vital factors of living in Marloth Park have allayed any possible boredom or disinterest.

-We’re continually entertained by even the most mundane of scenarios…an interesting insect, noisy frog or unusual plant.
-Sightings of elephants, lions, hippos and other are the frosting on the cake.
+We’re continually entertained by an exciting insect, noisy frog, or unusual plant, even in the most mundane scenarios.
+Sightings of elephants, lions, hippos, and others are the frosting on the cake.

 |We always stop to admire elephants.|

-The commonality we all share in appreciating and living within the throes of the animal kingdom can’t be shared while in many other parts of the world.
-It’s entirely unique as are these special people.
+The commonality we all share in appreciating and living within the throes of the animal kingdom can’t be conveyed while in many other parts of the world.
+It’s unique, as are these special people.

-We both shrugged off any potential significance of our mutually shared dream meaning anything more than we share the same beliefs, hopes, and dreams for the future.
+We both shrugged off any potential significance of our mutually shared dream, meaning anything more than sharing the same beliefs, hopes, and dreams for the future.

-Whether it telepathic or not is irrelevant.
+Whether it’s telepathic or not is irrelevant.
 The fact remains, this life is possible for us because we get along so well and, let’s face it, we’re “glued at the hip.”

 Sweet dreams to all!